polkascan/py-substrate-metadata-docs/docs/polymesh_mainnet/settlement.md

 ---------
 ### add_instruction
-Deprecated.
-Use `add_instruction_with_memo` instead.
 Adds a new instruction.

 \# Arguments
 * `venue_id` - ID of the venue this instruction belongs to.
-* `settlement_type` - Defines if the instruction should be settled in the next block after receiving all affirmations or waiting till a specific block.
+* `settlement_type` - Defines if the instruction should be settled in the next block, after receiving all affirmations or waiting till a specific block.
 * `trade_date` - Optional date from which people can interact with this instruction.
 * `value_date` - Optional date after which the instruction should be settled (not enforced)
 * `legs` - Legs included in this instruction.
+* `memo` - Memo field for this instruction.

 \# Weight
 `950_000_000 + 1_000_000 * legs.len()`